Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 Aardvarks were believed to have dwindling numbers, although this can be because they are not easily seen.

-There are no reliable counts because of their nocturnal and elusive habits; however, their numbers appear to be steady overall.
+There are no reliable counts because of their nocturnal and elusive habits; however, their numbers appear steady overall.
 They are not known to be widespread anywhere in Africa, but because of their wide range, they retain adequate numbers.

 Aardvarks treat captivity well.
 The first zoo to have one was the London Zoo in 1869, which had a South African animal.